Everybody has a right to belong

 Gaps and challenges nevertheless remain, and UNHCR advocates for several countries to establish statelessness determination procedures, and to put in place safeguards for children born stateless in their territory.

-At a High-level event on Statelessness in 2019, that served to highlight the halfway point of the ten year long #IBelong campaign, States committed to a total of 350 specific and measurable pledges to end statelessness.
-Pledges also came from the Nordic and Baltic countries, including on introducing safeguards to prevent childhood statelessness (Estonia, Iceland, and Finland), and to implement statelessness determination procedures (Estonia, Iceland, and Latvia).
-Other countries pledged to continue their efforts to prevent statelessness or to withdraw current reservations to the Statelessness Conventions.
+At a High-level event on Statelessness in 2019 – that served to highlight the halfway point of the ten year long #IBelong campaign – States, civil society, and organizations committed to a total of 360 specific and measurable pledges to end statelessness.
+Pledges also came from the Nordic and Baltic countries, including on introducing safeguards to prevent childhood statelessness and to implement statelessness determination procedures (Lithuania).
+Denmark and Sweden pledged to continue their efforts to prevent statelessness or to withdraw current reservations to the Statelessness Conventions (Sweden).

 Reports & other resources